 It’s probably best to open up a new document and work from scratch.
 Make sure the orientation matches the way you took your photos.

-You may find there are patches of white background peeking through due to your trimming in the earlier stages – don’t worry.
+3. You may find there are patches of white background peeking through due to your trimming in the earlier stages – don’t worry.
 Simply use the crop tool so you’re only left with the final design.

-Finally, you may need/want to make a few other little tweaks to the colour and exposure.
+4. Finally, you may need/want to make a few other little tweaks to the colour and exposure.
 Use the exposure or curves in the adjustment drop-down menu to get the two shots looking similar.

 5. And when you’re happy flatten the whole document and save it.
 Of course, there’s one more vital stage, if you’re an iPhotography member, upload it to the feedback gallery!
 I’ve got to see your creations; you can’t get this far and not share your hard work.